 Isla Vista Community Relations Committee is responsible for the education of the campus and student communities regarding issues within the Isla Vista Community as a whole and Santa Barbara County, and shall serve as a funding and planning source for projects promoting community in Isla Vista.
-Such issues may include but are not limited to: safety, police/community relations, landlord/tenant relations, emergency and other vehicle access in Ísla Vista, parking, and County and University funding for programs and services in Isla Vista.
+Such issues may include but are not limited to: safety, housing, infrastructure, and relations between campus and local agencies.
 IVCRC shall collaborate with the Office of the External Vice President for Local Affairs (EVPLA).